Search

 When stapling insulation under a floor, there are few things you need to know to ensure your safety and the quality of your job.

-When using a corded stapler ALWAYS use an RCD
+ALWAYS use an RCD

 When using a staple gun that plugs into a power source, we recommend working with a portable Residual Current Device (RCD) which is an effective add-on safety switch.
 It cuts the power supply instantly in the instance of an electrical fault of any kind.